 Doubts also increase when things I believe should happen, never occur (the other side of the coin).
 When I expected God to say yes but He said no. Numerous parents of young men and women have said good-bye and sent their children away to war, convinced God would bring them home again.
 But sometimes He says no.

 Joni Eareckson Tada (and a thousand like her) trust confidently for awhile that the paralysis will go away—that God will say, "Yes, I'll get you through this.
 I'll teach you some deep lessons, and then I will use you with full health in days to come as I heal you completely."
 But God ultimately says no. When we expect Him to say yes and He says no, doubts multiply.

 The third situation in which doubts grow takes place when things that I believe should happen now, occur much, much later.
 Of all the doubts which creep into our soul perhaps few are more devastating than those that happen when we are told by God, in effect.
 "Wait, wait, wait, wait . . . wait . . . wait!"
 All of us have wrestled greatly with His timing.

 These "pressure points" provide a perfect introduction to the verses in Hebrews 6.
 This is that great chapter that begins with a strong warning, continues with words of affirmation, and closes with words of reassurance and ringing confidence.
 It addresses the Christian hanging on by his fingernails as he feels himself sliding down the hill.
 It shouts: "Persevere!
 Hang tough!
 Be strong!
 Don't quit!"
 Even when God says no, and you expected yes.
 Even when He says yes, and you anticipated no. And especially when He says to wait, and you expected it now.

 If you're in that painful space right now, my word for you is: persevere!
 Hope in God—this is not the end.

-If you're in a painful place now, persevere!
-Hope in God; this is not the end. —Chuck Swindoll Tweet This
+Wrestling with God’s timing?
+If you're in that painful space right now, persevere!
+This is not the end.

 Used with permission.
 All rights reserved.